Gain access to personalized product screening, the best pricing, rewards, and more!

 Remove Water Sources

-Another route to take is to invest in a pool cover for your pool when it is not in use.
+Another route is investing in a pool cover when it is not used.
 A pool cover could be a plastic tarp or an automatic built-in cover.
-Either one of these options will need to effectively cover each end and side of the pool.
-Once installed these pests will be unable to reach your pool water.
-Make sure there are no holes, cracks, and crevices within the cover otherwise dirt, leaves, hornets, wasps, and bees can still come through.
+Either one of these options will need to cover each end and side of the pool effectively.

 Relocate Ornamentals and Landscapes